-Although the processes for production of BtL are well known and have been applied using fossil-feedstocks, such as methane (GtL) or coal, commercial biofuels based on these processes and technologies are not currently commercially available.
-However, BtL RD&D in Europe is gathering momentum, and the world's first commercial BtL Plant is now under construction in Frieberg Saxony (using Choren Carbo-V ® Process).
+Although the processes for production of BtL are well known and have been applied using fossil-feedstocks, such as methane (GtL) or coal, commercial biofuels based on these processes and technolgies are not currently commercially available.
+However, it is expected that lignocellulosic biomass can be produced at limited costs and that the costs of BtL production will gradually be reduced from 0.8 US \$ / I in 2010 to circa 0.6-0.7 US \$/ I in 2020 (Figure 5).
+In Europe BtL RD&D is gathering momentum, and the world's first commercial BtL Plant is now under construction in Frieberg Saxony (using Choren Carbo-V ® Process).

-Box 1: Properties of biodiesel from different vegetable oils
+Box 2: Properties of biodiesel from different vegetable oils